agolho/LightItUp-CL-Case/README.md

 ## Added feature *Seeker Missiles*
 - Missile feature can be configured from {Assets/_Game/Resources/SeekerMissileData.asset}
+- All scripts added can be found in {Assets/_Game/Scripts/Game/PowerUps}
  - Missiles count indicates how many missiles will be fired on each button press
  - Missile speed can be lowered to build intensity and excitement
  - Power Up use limit indicates how many times this feature can be called on each level.
 Set to 0 to disable Seeker Missiles